-The use of radioactive materials and equipment that produces ionizing and non-ionizing radiation at FSU is strictly controlled by the Radiation Safety Officer (RSO).
-Faculty and staff working in departments that involve the use of radioactive materials are required to follow the safety practices documented in FSU's Radiation Safety Manual and any lab specific SOP's.
-If there are any questions regarding the information or requirements of working in the area, contact FSU's RSO.
+The use of radioactive materials and equipment that produces ionizing and non-ionizing radiation at FSU is strictly controlled by the Radiation Safety Officer.
+Faculty and staff working in the Medical Imaging and Radiation Sciences Department and sciences that involve the use of radioactive materials are required to follow the safety practices documented in the respective Plans and FSU's Radiation Safety Manual.
+If there are any questions regarding the information or requirements of working in the area, contact FSU's Radiation Safety Officer (RSO).